shimaore/esl/src/esl.coffee.md

       .then ->
         @auth options.password
       .then -> @auto_cleanup()
+      .then -> @event_json 'CHANNEL_EXECUTE_COMPLETE'
+      .then -> @event_json 'BACKGROUND_JOB'
       .then handler, errorHandler

       debug "Ready to start #{pkg.name} #{pkg.version} client." return client

-Please note that the client is not started with `event_json` since by default this would mean obtaining all events from FreeSwitch.
+Please note that the client is not started with `event_json ALL` since by default this would mean obtaining all events from FreeSwitch.
+Instead, we only monitor the events we need to be notified for (commands and `bgapi` responses).
 You must manually run `@event_json` and an optional `@filter` command.

 Toolbox